- basic spins (chair spin and variations, soldier, frog);

 Front and Backward Frog

 – it is an important link between more complex tricks in compositions and dance numbers.
-To perform it, we stand in front of the pylon.
+To perform it, we stand in front of the pole.
 We take two hands higher to be able to pull up further on the arms.
 Step right foot forward, left foot forward, swing a little to start spinning.
 Then we push our feet off the parquet and at the same time pull up on our hands so that our hands are at the chest-neck level.
 In the flat position, we spin in the “soldier” position.

 The following elements, in addition to plastics, will require you to have small skills in acrobatics.

-If you feel that your thighs are not gripped enough with your pylon, you can start practicing the horizon without falling completely horizontally with the floor, and leave the body diagonally to the floor, degrees 45 degrees.
+If you feel that your thighs are not gripped enough with your pole, you can start practicing the horizon without falling completely horizontally with the floor, and leave the body diagonally to the floor, degrees 45 degrees.
 Over time, going down, you will reach the desired position.

 If it is possible to hold on to the hip, move the upper leg to the side in the “spread” position.